min2ha/ukwa-site/content/target/58054/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Juncker rejects claim May begged for help at dinner meeting

 Jean-Claude Juncker rushed to salvage relations with Downing Street at a dangerous point in the Brexit negotiations by denying claims that the prime minister had begged for help at a recent private dinner, instead insisting she had been in “good shape” and “fighting”.